sgmurphy/wordpress-plugins/image-sizes/readme.txt

 🔥 [Replace Image with New Version](https://thumbpress.co/modules/replace-image-with-new-version/) [Pro] 🔥 [Image Editor](https://thumbpress.co/modules/image-editor/) [Pro]

-Check out our [Pro Features](https://thumbpress.co/) and [Pricing Plans](https://thumbpress.co/pricing/) here - https://thumbpress.co/
+Check out our [Pro Features](https://thumbpress.co/) and [Pricing Plans](https://thumbpress.co/pricing/)

 #### 🌟 Detect Large Images

 Find and compress oversized images, or delete them entirely to get back valuable server space.
 It’s a great way to improve user experience by speeding up your site’s loading time and streamlining media files directly on the WordPress dashboard.

-#### 🌟 Detect Unused Images
+#### 🌟 Find & Delete Unused Images on WordPress

-Find unused images on WordPress and delete them using ThumbPress to free up valuable server space.
-Keep your digital space tidy and optimize our site’s loading time with our comprehensive WordPress image management solution.
+Find unused images on WordPress and delete them by simply using ThumbPress.
+Unused images eat up your server space without adding any value to your website audiences.
+ThumbPress makes it easy for you to find all unused images and remove them from a very user-friendly interface with ThumbPress image optimizer.

-#### 🌟 Compress Images
+#### 🌟 Compress Images (The Easiest Image Compression Plugin on WordPress)

-Optimize and reduce your image size by compressing them directly from the dashboard using ThumbPress.
-Our built-in image compressor tailors images to meet your site’s specific demands without compromising on file or visual quality.
+Optimize and have a blazing-fast website by using the WordPress image compression plugin ThumbPress.
+Our built-in WordPress image compression feature optimizes images to improve your site’s performance without losing visual quality.
+The plugin’s simple interface helps you compress WordPress effortlessly.

 #### 🌟 Replace Image with New Version

-Update your website’s images to newer versions without altering their existing links to ensure your content remains fresh and up-to-date.
-It’s the perfect solution for maintaining visual relevance without the hassle of manual link updates.
+Replace images with newer versions without changing their existing links.
+It ensures that the same image will show up properly if used elsewhere.
+It’s the perfect solution for maintaining visual relevance.

 #### 🌟 Image Editor

-Highlight the finest aspects of your images with ThumbPress’s array of filters and adjustments.
-From adjusting brightness and contrast to applying artistic filters, this feature allows you to present your visuals in the most captivating way possible.
+We always try to upload the finest image to the site after all the editing stuff is done.
+But, sometimes, the previously uploaded images may require some brush-ups.
+In such cases, one option is to upload quite new images.
+The WordPress image editor feature of ThumbPress enables you to edit them right on your WordPress Dashboard.
+Try our simple and compact image editor tool today and bring perfection to your WordPress images.

 ### Notes